carlosivanr/hugo_website/content/statistics/anova/2021-05-05-one-way-rm-anova/index.markdown

 <!-- -----------------------Tab 1---------------------------------- -->
 {{< tab tabNum="1" >}}
 With the jmv package, coding repeated measures ANOVA is a bit more cumbersome compared to one- and two-way ANOVAS.
 We will have to set the rm option which takes a "list of lists".
 For the one-way repeated measures design, we will need a list of one list that contains a label which will be "Age-in-months", and a character vector of the levels of the age factor (i.e. 30, 60, 42, 48).
 Next, we will work on the rmCells by making another list of lists.
-This list will be made up of 4 lists, one for each level, and each list will have a "measure" that corresponds to a text description of the level, and a "cell" that corresponds to the levels used in the rm option.
+This list will be made up of 4 lists, one for each level, and each list will have a `measure` that corresponds to the name of the column of the dataframe containing the data, and a `cell` that corresponds to each level.
 Now we can move on to specifying the repeated measure terms in "rmTerms."
 For our purposes we will set `spherCorr = 'none'`, but in practice you may want to apply a correction for sphericity depending on your data.
 We will then set `effectSize = 'omega'`, and set `emMeans = TRUE` to produce the marginal means by months so that we can plot the data when `emmPlots = TRUE`.

 ```r